evertrue/et_gradle-cookbook/README.md

 ## Dependencies

-Tested and used with OpenJDK 8, Oracle JDK 8, OpenJDK 7.
+Tested and used with OpenJDK 8, Oracle JDK 8, OpenJDK 7, OpenJDK 6.

 ## Copyright & License